jeffdruid/weather-now/README.md

 ### Alerts

+- Displays alerts for scenarios like attempting to refresh when already updated, trying to clear all favorites, and sending too many requests in a short amount of time.

 - If user refresher the page and the page is already up to date.
   ![Alt text](assets/media/alert-already-updated.png)
 - Alert displayed when user tries to clear all favorites.